-What is the Bruins guy doing here?
+What is the Buffalo guy doing here?
 (Photo: Patrick Smith)

 The Washington Capitals were poised to seize a wild card slot with a win over the Boston Bruins on Saturday afternoon.
 That’s exactly what would have happened except for the small matter of Boston absolutely dominating the game.

 This is going to be one of those recaps.